sdr-enthusiasts/gitbook-adsb-guide/container-configuration/deploy-readsb-container.md

 ---
 description: >-
-  The ‘readsb‘ container is the heart of our adsb application.
+  The `readsb` container is the heart of our `adsb` application.
 It receives 1090MHz signals from your SDR, and demodulates ADS-B messages, making them available for all other containers.
 ---